 My 5 Siblings Give The 5 Reasons You Need a Family Addiction Program

-If someone try’s to tell you that addiction is not a family disease, they’ve never known anyone who was addicted to drugs or alcohol.
-From my 15 plus years of experience living in and working in the field of addiction I can attest first-hand how the disease infects the entire family.
-It changes the way each member of the family think, acts, feels and in many cases causes family members physical harm.
-During my addiction I witnessed the effects that my alcoholism and drug dependency had on my 5 brothers and sisters and on my parents.
-In my past drug rehabs one or two of the members of my family attended a “so called” family weekend.
+If someone tries to tell you that addiction is not a family disease, they’ve never known anyone who was addicted to drugs or alcohol.
+From my 15 plus years of experience living in and working in the field of addiction, I can attest first-hand how the disease infects the entire family.
+It changes the way each member of the family thinks, acts, feels and in many cases causes family members physical harm.
+During my addiction, I witnessed the effects that my alcoholism and drug dependency had on my 5 brothers and sisters and on my parents.
+In my past drug rehabs, one or two of the members of my family attended a “so-called” family weekend.
 It didn’t help much, but when each member of my family took part in a family addiction program – everything changed.
 I got better and they got better.